EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Optimization.md

 Take note of any unusual spikes or valleys in billable ingest from the above graph.
 Also note that the second “where” statement (3rd line) in this query filters out non-billable ingest volume.
 Nothing crazy going on here in this example.
 It’s normal to see a slight decline in volume over the weekends and holidays etc.

-If your results are different, check out my [KQL Detective series](https://www.hanley.cloud/2023-04-19-KQL-Detective-Part-1/) at [hanley.cloud](https://www.hanley.cloud) in which we track down the root cause of any anomalies in billable ingest (like a suddenly noisy firewall or a device going offline for example).
+If your results are different, check out my [KQL Detective series](https://www.hanley.cloud/2023-04-19-KQL-Detective-Part-1/) at [hanley.cloud](https://www.hanley.cloud) in which we track down the root cause of cost anomalies in billable ingest (like a suddenly noisy firewall or a device going offline for example).
 For a more detailed, line-by-line breakdown of a KQL query, please visit my [Anatomy of a KQL Query series](https://www.hanley.cloud/2023-04-06-Anatomy-of-a-KQL-Query-Part-1/).

 # Determine Short Term Ingest Trend